shubhm-77/ButtonManufacture/README.txt

 Created a new class named SeedData in the Models folder updated a code in it replaced the content of program.cs

+1332
+step 5 continue
+Tested the app
+The app shows seeded data
+added six more data
+Opened the Views/Shared/_Layout.cshtml file modified code for product created item in Views/home named product.cshtml
+Added code in it
+modified HomeController.cs
+modified code in views/home/Product.cshtml to add image created folder named Images in wwwroot added image in it ran the app success with image display